·

 Instructions

-• Prepare and Mash blueberries.
+• Prepare and mash blueberries.
 Wash and drain the blueberries.
-Add the blueberries and 2 cups of water to an 8-qt pot.
+Add the blueberries and 2 cups of water to an 8-quart pot.
 Using a potato masher, mash the blueberries.

 • Strain blueberries.
 Transfer the blueberries to a fine mesh strainer or jelly bag placed over a bowl.
 If you do not have one, line a strainer with 3 layers of cheesecloth.
 Allow the mixture to drain for 30 minutes or until you have 2 ½ cups of liquid.

 • Prep for canning.
-Prepare your jars for canning by washing the jars in hot soapy water.
-Transfer jars to a water bath canner and fill the canner with water so the jars are fully submerged in water.
+Prepare your jars for canning by washing them in hot, soapy water.
+Transfer jars to a water bath canner and fill the canner with water so the jars are fully submerged.
 Place the water bath canner over medium heat and allow it to simmer.
 Add the canning lids and rings to a saucepan with water.
 Place over medium-low heat and allow them to simmer.

 • Add blueberry and lemon juices.
-Boil then simmer.
-Once the sugar water hits 220 degrees F add the blueberry juice and the lemon juice.
+Once the sugar water hits 220℉, add the blueberry juice and the lemon juice.
 Return the mixture to a boil.
 Once boiling, reduce the heat, and allow the mixture to simmer for 5 minutes, stirring occasionally.

-• Remove from heat and skim foam.
+• Skim foam.
 Remove the mixture from the heat and skim off any foam on top.

 • Fill jars.
-Add the hot syrup to the hot jars by placing a canning funnel over the hot jar and ladling in the syrup leaving a ¼ inch headspace.
+Add the hot syrup to the hot jars by placing a canning funnel over the jars and ladling in the syrup, leaving a ¼ inch headspace.
 Repeat this process until all of the syrup is added to the jars.

-• Process in waterbath canner.
+• Process.
 Transfer the jars back into the water bath canner.
-Make sure the jars are fully submerged in water with at least 1 inch of water above the jars.
-Place the lid on the canner, set the heat to medium-high heat, and allow the canner to come to a boil.
-Once the water is boiling, set a timer for 10 minutes and process the jars.
+Make sure the jars are fully submerged in water with at least 1 inch above the jars.
+Place the lid on the canner, set to medium-high heat, and allow the canner to come to a boil.
+Once the water is boiling, set a timer for 10 minutes.

 • Cool.
 Remove the canner from the heat.
 Remove the lid and allow the jars to sit for 5 minutes.
 Then transfer the jars to a heat-proof area so they can cool for 12-24 hours.

-• Check Seal, remove rings, and store.
+• Store.
 Check the jars for a proper seal.
-Remove the rings and store the jars in a cool dark place for up to 18 months or per your lids manufacturer’s recommendations.
+Remove the rings and store the jars in a cool, dark place for up to 18 months or per your lids manufacturer’s recommendations.

 Notes